 \begin{assumption}[A mixed, independent missingness mechanism] \normalfont \end{assumption}

-Since the missingness in $X$ arises from two independent mechanisms, the complete permutation exchangeability assumption used by \citet{gui_conformalized_2023} is no longer valid.
-Moreover, the SSI matrix has a heterogeneous wavelength-dependent (i.e. row-wise) variance, making it unreasonable to assume row permutation exchangeability.
-Therefore, we assume column-wise permutation exchangeability for downtime and scattered missingness separately, due to their independence given in Assumption~\ref{ass:cp missingness}.
-Let $\hat X = h_{\texttt{SIAP}}(\cP_\Omega(X),\Omega)$ denote the matrix estimated by \texttt{SIAP}.
-Assumption~\ref{ass:cp exchangeability} formalizes the column permutation exchangeability. \begin{assumption}[Column permutation exchangeability of residuals] \normalfont Suppose $\cS_{\mathrm{dt}}=\cbr{(i,j)|\bw_j=1}$, $\cS_{\mathrm{sc}}=\cbr{(i,j)|O_{ij}=1}$.
+Since the missingness in $X$ arises from two independent mechanisms, the complete permutation exchangeability assumption proposed by \citet{gui_conformalized_2023} is no longer valid.
+Moreover, given the heterogeneous wavelength-dependent (i.e., row-wise) variance of the SSI matrix, we assume column-wise permutation exchangeability separately for downtime and scattered missingness, due to their independence.
+Let $\hat X$ denote the estimated matrix.
+The following assumption formalizes the column permutation exchangeability. \begin{assumption}[Column permutation exchangeability of residuals] \normalfont Suppose $\cS_{\mathrm{dt}}=\cbr{(i,j)|\bw_j=1}$, $\cS_{\mathrm{sc}}=\cbr{(i,j)|O_{ij}=1}$.
 We assume that given any $i\in[m]$,

 for any ${(r_1,\ldots,r_{N_i^{\mathrm{dt}}}) \in \RR^{N_i^{\mathrm{dt}}}}$ where $N_i^{\mathrm{dt}}=\#\cbr{(i,j)|(i,j)\in\cS_{\mathrm{dt}},j=1,\ldots,n}$.
 Similarly, the same statement holds when $N_i^{\mathrm{dt}}$ and $\cS_{\mathrm{dt}}$ are replaced with $N_i^{\mathrm{sc}}$ and $\cS_{\mathrm{sc}}$. \end{assumption}